airborne-commando/OPSEC-OSINT-Tools/markdown/HUMINT.md

 - People are more likely to open up if they feel comfortable and understood.

 ### 4. **Gradual Disclosure**
-- Share a little about yourself first (“I’ve always wanted to visit Japan—have you ever been?”).
+- Share a little about yourself first (“I’ve always wanted to visit...—have you ever been to?”).
 - Reciprocity often encourages others to reveal similar information.

 ### 5. **Casual “Assumptions”**
 - Make a gentle assumption and let them correct you.
-- Example: “So you must be from the West Coast?”
+- Example: “So you must be from...?”
 If not, they’ll clarify, often with extra details.

 ### 6. **Use of Flattery or Curiosity**
-- Compliment their knowledge or experience (“You seem to know a lot about this—how did you learn so much?”).
+- Compliment their knowledge or experience (“You seem to know a lot about this...how did you learn so much?”).
 - People enjoy talking about their expertise.

 ---